Basic Program Suggestions

 After you’ve laid a good foundation, if you have the resources to take additional supplements, these are supplements to consider because they have broad benefits.

 Why isn’t calcium on the list by itself?
-That mineral has been virtually crammed down our throats and is now being consumed to excess by those in middle age and beyond.
-I don’t recommend supplementing calcium unless there is a documented reason and it is combined with vitamin K2 to make sure it goes into bone, not the arteries.
+That mineral has been virtually crammed down our throats and is now often consumed to excess by those in middle age and beyond.
+I don’t recommend supplementing calcium unless there is a documented reason and it is combined with magnesium and vitamin K2 to make sure it goes into bone, not the arteries.
 Here is an important book on Vitamin K2 and another on the problems with excess calcium.